sirech/shell/README.markdown

 with a remote server.
 The prompt is modified to show the state of a git repository, if we are in a folder that contains one.

+### Git configuration

+With git you can set a global configuration file, which contains aliases, color settings and other useful things.
+Such a file is included here, named _gitconfig_.
+The problem is, that as of Jan 2011, there is no way to include other files in this config.
+Therefore, if different machines need to configure settings differently (like email), you are out of luck.
+There are some workarounds using git rebase or branching, but they are too complicated for my liking.
+Therefore, right now the only way to use this is to copy _gitconfig_ to `~/.gitconfig` and edit manually the settings that need to be changed.
+It sucks, but there is no easy solution to this right now.

 ### Git without SSH

 If ssh is not available for some reason (like a proxy), git may not